Take a look around Studley Castle, a luxurious adults-only hotel in the heart of the Warwickshire countryside.

 It’s one of the finest cabaret restaurants to be found in any UK hotel, and easily seats more than the total number of guests at Studley Castle.

 This means that it never feels cramped or crowded, even when the hotel is at maximum capacity.
 And there’s plenty of choice for you to pick your perfect location to watch the evening’s entertainment.

 Live music plays softly throughout the early part of the evening, as a warm up to the entertainment that takes you into the late hours.
 More about that later…

 As with breakfast, most of the food is available for you to serve yourself.
 You first order your drinks, and choose starters from the selection on the menu.

-On our first evening Mark chose the venison, wild mushroom and chestnut mini pie.
-It was served with celeriac puree and a red wine jus, and Mark said the dish was very flavoursome.
+This flavoursome venison, wild mushroom and chestnut mini pie was served with celeriac puree and a red wine jus.

 My Rarebit topped Portobello mushroom was also packed full of rich flavour.
 And the freshness of the herb oil dressed rocket was a lovely contrast.

-Other starters on the menu when we visited included a smoked salmon, crab and cream cheese parfait, and salt and pepper squid rings served with watercress.
+Other starters on the menu when I visited included a smoked salmon, crab and cream cheese parfait, and salt and pepper squid rings served with watercress.

 Once you’ve finished your first course, you can then explore the delicious dishes on offer in the Market Kitchen.

 Each night there’s a selection of roast meats available from the Butcher’s Block, while the British Deli carries a wide selection of delicious salads.